What causes disease?

 PICO is another popular way to structure a search.

-Embase has a PICO Search option.
+Embase has a PICO search form to guide you.

 Words matter!